negulescu42/information-as-alignment/README.md

 ## What is here

-This release contains four layers:
+this release contains four layers:

 - **Toy model** — the full seven-step mechanism made visible in 2D
 - **RRW** — the controlled mechanism-confirmation domain
 - **Chess** — the strategic external-oracle domain
 - **CIFAR-100** — the high-dimensional benchmark domain

-Together, they map directly onto the paper's validation arc:
+together, they map directly onto the paper's validation arc:

 1. mechanism visibility
 2. mechanism confirmation